 Claudeliah Roze is a Senior Systems Engineer with the Raytheon Corporation.
 She has worked with several teams to develop, test, and validate software solutions for military intelligence agencies.
 Claudeliah is currently providing test and acceptance expertise to capture new business with international customers.
 She received a BSEE from Southern Illinois University-Carbondale in 2002.
 Since then, Claudeliah has held various test and evaluation positions with the Department of Defense, NASA, and the Boeing Company.

-Jeffery Schmidt is a Software Design Fellow at the UTC Aerospace Systems, Rockford Illinois.
+Jeffery Schmidt is a Sr. Principal Software Engineer at Cirrus Aircraft, Duluth Minnesota.
+He was a Software Design Fellow at the Collins Aerospace Systems, Rockford Illinois.
 He received his BSEE from University Milwaukee and his MSCE from Walden University.
-As an Avionic Software Engineer, Jeffery Schmidt is responsible for developing and certifying software to be used on commercial aircraft.
+As an Avionic Software Engineer, Jeffery Schmidt is responsible for developing and certifying Avionics software.
 He has been working in software reuse, platforms and real-time Operating Systems.
 He has developed a real-time partitioned Operating System that allows different safety level applications to run on the same microprocessor.

 Gary Sommer brings 25 years of experience in Management and Engineering in a diverse range of fields including Financial, Medical, Networking, Gaming, and Communications.
 Gary currently serves as Vice President of Engineering for Exegy driving programmable hardware, software, testing, and performance teams delivering top-performing market data appliances for high-frequency and enterprise trading customers.
 He has worked in engineering and management roles for BioMérieux, Celox Networks, 3Com, WMS Gaming, and U.S. Robotics.
 Gary received his Electrical Engineering degree from the University of Illinois at Urbana-Champaign.

-James Stewart After graduating with a Bachelors of Science in Electrical Engineering (EE) and Master's of Science in EE from Southern Illinois University, James Stewart began his professional career at the Naval Surface Warfare Center (NSWC) in Crane, Indiana as an electronics engineer for DARPA's Highly Integrated Photonics (HIP) headed by Dr. Preston Marshall.
+James Stewart received a Bachelors of Science in Electrical Engineering (EE) and Master's of Science in EE from Southern Illinois University, and a Ph.D. degree in EE at Purdue University in Indiana.
+James Stewart began his professional career at the Naval Surface Warfare Center (NSWC) in Crane, Indiana as an electronics engineer for DARPA's Highly Integrated Photonics (HIP) headed by Dr. Preston Marshall.
 He has been active in Airborne Electronic Attack (AEA) systems for 11 years supporting both the EA-6B Prowler and EA-18G Growler jamming platforms as the project site lead for Jamming Techniques Optimization (JATO).
 Among other duties, James is currently a lead engineer for Next Generation Jammer's (NGJ) funded Advanced Technique Group (ATG) where he is charged with developing modulations and techniques for manipulating communications and RADAR systems.
 He's also a naval lead engineer for DARPA's Adaptive Radar Countermeasures (ARC) program as well as DARPA's Communications through Extreme RF (CommEx) program.
 James holds three patents in UAS technologies with the Navy and one pending with Purdue University where he is pursuing a PhD in Electrical Engineering.
-His PhD research involves optical obscurants due to Kerker scattering suppression of silica nanospheres with metallic fractal structures and the characterization of such spheres with a novel flow cell as well as pure dielectric metasurface focusing lens using a post structure array to achieve greater than 2pi phase manipulation.
+His PhD research involved optical obscurants due to Kerker scattering suppression of silica nanospheres with metallic fractal structures and the characterization of such spheres with a novel flow cell as well as pure dielectric metasurface focusing lens using a post structure array to achieve greater than 2pi phase manipulation.